-Project Delivery costs should be estimated according to the total effort required to deliver a complete project and included in the application budget.
-The maximum allowable project delivery cost per grant shall be less than or equal to the caps as outlined here.
+Project Delivery costs must be included in the application budget.
+The maximum allowable project delivery cost eligible for grant funding is based on the amount of CDBG-DR funding and shall be less than or equal to the caps as outlined here.